What makes a logo “good” or “bad” on custom labels?

 When designing your logo, it’s best to avoid using gradients and effects because it won’t make your logo simple or versatile.
 Busy or overly designed logos can make printing of the logo an obstacle, especially on labels because of its limited space.
 Bad fonts and too much information can also be distracting to the viewer and turn customers off.
 Instead, shoot for a more timeless aesthetic that will make your logo last through the decades.

 One of the great things about custom labels is that you can personalize it to best showcase your logo.
 By having an effective logo on a high quality label, you will be more likely to attract attention and influence the customer’s purchase decision.
-Custom labels allow you the freedom to pick and choose the material, printing process, size, application, placement and more to get the label that is most effective for you.
+Custom labels allow you the freedom to pick and choose the material, printing technique, size, application, placement and more to get the label that is most effective for you.
 A logo can move your business forward but an attractive logo on a personalized custom label will take you even further.